 Facebook are introducing legacy contacts in the US first but it will be rolled out in the UK soon.
 This article was sourced from Facebook’s newsroom

-This website is hosted using 100% green and renewable energy.
+This website is provided by the Digital Legacy Association and hosted using 100% green and renewable energy.